felixwiemuth/koin/docs/reference/koin-compose/compose.md

 ## Koin Compose Multiplatform vs Koin Android Jetpack Compose

 Since mid 2024, Compose applications can be done with Koin Multiplatform API.
-All APIs are identifcal between Koin Jetpack Compose (koin-androidx-compose) and Koin Compose Multiplatform (koin-compose).
+All APIs are identical between Koin Jetpack Compose (koin-androidx-compose) and Koin Compose Multiplatform (koin-compose).

 ### What Koin package for Compose?